JuliaDynamics/DrWatson.jl/docs/src/index.md

 3. **Allows increments.** You didn't plan your project well enough?
 Want to add more folders, more files, more variables to your simulations?
 It's fine.
 4. **Helpful.** DrWatson has been beta tested in real-world scientific projects and has matured based on feedback from scientists.
 The entirety of DrWatson's functionality comes from answering questions of the type "This would be helpful for my science project".
 5. **Reproducible.** DrWatson aims to make your projects fully reproducible using Git, Julia's package manager and consistent naming schemes.
+6. **Flexible.** DrWatson has a modular design (see [Functionality](@ref)) which means you only have to use what fits _your project_.
+There are no general rules to follow.

 ## Functionality

-The functionality of DrWatson is composed of the following core parts, each being independent from each other:
+The core aspects of DrWatson are completely independent of each other.
+If you don't like the approach of one of them you can just not use it!

 * [Project Setup](@ref) : A universal project structure and functions that allow you to consistently and robustly navigate through your project, no matter where it is located on your hard drive.
-* [Naming & Saving Simulations](@ref) : A robust scheme for saving your data, naming files, finding out if a simulation already exists, tagging the git commit ID, and more.
+* [Naming & Saving Simulations](@ref) : A robust scheme for saving your data, naming files, tagging the Git commit ID to your saved files, and more.
 * [Running & Listing Simulations](@ref): Tools for producing tables of existing simulations/data, adding runs to such tables, preparing batch parameter containers, and more.

 Applications of DrWatson are demonstrated the [Real World Examples](@ref) page.
 All of these examples are directly copied from code of real scientific projects that use DrWatson.